 What should i wear?

-There are some sections through farm land with the potenial to be muddy, so good footwear is recommended.
-Walking boots would be best, We wouldn't recommend walking this in trainers, although with good weather this may be ok!
+There are some sections through farm land with the potenial to be muddy if there has been wet weather, so good footwear is recommended.
+Walking boots would be best.
+We wouldn't recommend walking this in trainers, although with good weather this may be ok!

 Do make sure you dress for the weather.
 It's the UK in May, so a waterproof coat is likely to be a good idea, but equally a hat to protect you from the sun could be essential.
 It's worth checking the forecast the day before.
-There are no areas with significant overgrowth or nettles so shorts will be fine (weather permitting).
+On Day 2 there is one short section with nettles, otherwise shorts will be fine (weather permitting).

 Transport